-21 Days of Prayer and Fasting
+21 Days of

-The Individual Prayer Goals for 2019
+Prayer Goals for 2021

-As you prepare for the next twenty-one days, it can be tempting to start thinking of a laundry list of prayers you’d love to see answered.
+As you prepare for the next 21 days, it can be tempting to start thinking of a laundry list of prayers you’d love to see answered.
 But we really want to encourage you to keep this simple.
 Stay focused on the prayer goals and zone in on those with God.

 When praying, make your primary goal to know Jesus more and experience Him.
 Pray prayers of total surrender, and aim to glorify God with your life.
 Focus first on what’s right about Him, such as his goodness and His greatness, and see everything else through that filter.